Voles/voles.github.io/source/_posts/2015-07-08-exploring-es6.markdown

 {% endcodeblock %}

 ### Arrow functions
-It’s now also possible to use *Arrow Functions*.
 This is basically a new syntax to write functions, with a [few differences](https://leanpub.com/understandinges6/read/#leanpub-auto-arrow-functions).

-The example code below defines function `sayIt`, which takes one parameter `it`.
+The example code below defines the function `sayIt()`, which takes one parameter, `it`.

 {% codeblock lang:js %}
 var sayIt = it => console.log(it);
 sayIt('Yo');
 {% endcodeblock %}

+### Generators
 I’ve worked with Python before, where terms as list comprehension and generators are commonly used.
 Good news, generators are now part of ECMAScript 6!

-A simple example is the `alphabetGenerator()`.
+A simple example is the generator `alphabetGenerator()`.

 {% codeblock lang:js %}
 function *alphabetGenerator() {
     yield 'A';
     yield 'B';
     yield 'C';
 }
 {% endcodeblock %}

-A working example can be found on line 54 of my [ES6 experiments](https://github.com/Voles/es6-traceur-gulp/blob/master/app/main.js#L54).
+A working example can be found on line 53 of my [ES6 experiments](https://github.com/Voles/es6-traceur-gulp/blob/master/app/main.js#L53).

 ## Deploying ES6 code